 International Men's Day in DIO by Head of MOD Guard Service, Trevor McKinnon

-Category: mental health at work, international men's day, employee health, testimonial, Mental Health, Health and Wellbeing, Health, What Our People Say, Staff Testimonial, mental health awareness training, Movember, Men's Health, health awareness, Defence Infrastructure Organisation, mental health awareness
+Category: testimonial, Mental Health, Health and Wellbeing, Health, What Our People Say, Staff Testimonial, mental health awareness training, Movember, Men's Health, health awareness, Defence Infrastructure Organisation, employee health, mental health awareness, mental health at work, international men's day

 Last November I was privileged to host the first International Men's Day event for the MGS embracing contributions from colleagues in the DIO Gender Forum and wider DIO.
 The event was a tremendous success covering a wide range of subjects which contributed to lively debate and brought forward several moving and powerful stories from speakers and delegates.
 The focus was on personal stories around men's health and well-being and the themes of this year's IMD are very much in tune with that, keeping the discussion current.